This page includes Skipton's standard documents for use by solicitors or licensed conveyancers.

 If you become aware of an issue with the title to the

-property, or our entire mortgage offer conditions cannot be met, you
+property, or our mortgage conditions cannot be met in full, you

 must report this to our Completions team and we will review the

 scenario further.
 In some instances, we may need to refer back to the valuer for